Home Latest PDF of FAR: CPA Financial Accounting and Reporting

 that the number of tasks associated with a particular content group or topic

-is not indicative of the extent such content group, subject or related skill level
+is not indicative of the extent such content group, course or related skill level

 will be assessed on the Exam.
-For example, the subject titled “Notes to financial
+For example, the course titled “Notes to financial

 statements” in Area I includes two tasks that are intended to encompass the

-required disclosures for any subject in the FASB Accounting Standards Codification,
+required disclosures for any course in the FASB Accounting Standards Codification,

 while the group titled “Leases” in Area III includes eight tasks that are limited

-to the accounting requirements in the Leases subject of the FASB Accounting
+to the accounting requirements in the Leases course of the FASB Accounting

 Standards Codification.
 The number of tasks included in the blueprint for this

-group and this subject is not intended to suggest that “Leases” are more significant
+group and this course is not intended to suggest that “Leases” are more significant

 to newly licensed CPAs or will be tested more than the “Notes to financial